+To validate the superiority of our proposed method, we compare our method with several fine-tuning baselines, including vanilla fine-tuning, parameter-efficient fine-tuning, and some training techniques borrowed from other tasks.
+For detailed experimental settings, please refer to Appendix\ref{sec:baseline_setting}.

+\myparagraph{Baselines} To establish comprehensive baselines, we conduct experiments on several training techniques, including vanilla fine-tuning, low-rank fine-tuning~\cite{hu2021lora}, textual inversion~\cite{gal2022image}, custom diffusion~\cite{kumari2023multi}, and OFT mechanism~\cite{qiu2023controlling}.
+To train diffusion models without text annotation, we adopt prompt templates, utilizing formats such as \texttt{a photo of [V] <domain name>}.
+These additional tokens \texttt{[V]} are omitted in compared methods where text embedding is not trained.

+\myparagraph{Evaluation Setting} For unconditional generation, we calculate FID on 50,000 images.
+For text-guided generation, we generate 1,000 images over 10 attribute-related prompts on the facial domain and employ facial predictors to ascertain whether these attributes are accurately represented in the generated images.
+Besides, we sample 200 images from CelebA-HQ dataset to extract canny information as the spatial condition and compute the canny discrepancy.
+We also report human preference (denoted as `Pref') by collecting the win rates of generative images across all comparisons.
+Detailed settings are presented in \cref{sec:baseline_setting}.

-We conducted a qualitative comparison of our method against previous subject-centric personalization methods, as depicted in \cref{fig:comparison}.
-Methods like textual inversion and custom diffusion, which adhere to a parameter-efficient format, exhibit noticeably lower image quality compared to others.
-Dreambooth, in particular, demonstrates a decline in controllability during extended training periods.
+\myparagraph{Qualitative Comparisons} We conducted a qualitative comparison of our method against previous training techniques, as depicted in Fig~\ref{fig:comparison}.
+Methods like textual inversion, custom diffusion, and LoRA, which adhere to a parameter-efficient form, exhibit noticeably lower fidelity compared to others.
+Vanilla fine-tuning, in particular, demonstrates a decline in controllability during extended training periods.
 This results in a diminished capacity for text-guided generation and the emergence of unnatural artifacts, especially when used in conjunction with ControlNet.
 In contrast, our method excels in both fidelity and control capabilities.

-Illustrated in \cref{fig:main_result} is a gallery of images generated by our method, encompassing both unconditional and conditional scenarios.
-In the realm of unconditional generation, our approach yields exceptional results, producing high-resolution concept images that are virtually indistinguishable from actual photographs.
-When it comes to conditional generation, our method performs admirably in both text-guided and spatial-guided contexts.
-It also demonstrates compatibility with open-sourced models, enabling precise control over the generation outcomes.